Abdel-Rahman-Emam/Agile-Practical-Exam/README.md

 Media
 Distributors
 Developers
+Marketing Team
+Adobe partnership

 ## The Near Vision
 For the first sprint, we should have at least a functioning dev character model with very basic animations.

 For the second sprint, we hope to have a mini-map to be able to walk around it.

 ## The Story Point Estimation Convention Used
    The story point estimation convention used in this story as stated in the README file is the Fibonacci convention which states that the story point estimates should take       values based on the Fibonacci series and those are as follows: 1,2,3,5,8,13,20,40,60,80,100.
 And as can be seen in the product backlog above is that the stories are given       estimates as such.